MohamedTebba/travel-app/README.md

 A travel application, that includes a simple form where you enter the location you are traveling to and the date with the time you are leaving.
 If the trip is within a week, you will get the current weather forecast.
 If the trip is in the future, you will get a predicted forecast.

 ## Other Features
+- Remove a trip.
+- Local Storage is used to save data.
+- Packing list for selected trip.
+- Multiple trips can be added.
+- Traditional signin and signup form.

 # Project Instructions
 - `npm run dev` or `yarn dev`: to run development mode